President & Founder

 Margie Haddox is a founding member of Sight Savers America and its predecessor, Sight Savers of Alabama.
 From 1997 until 2002, Haddox helped to shape the policies and procedures for the Eye Care Services Department which has become the nationally recognized SightSavers blue-ribbon standard for personal case management of children's eye care.
 Since 2002, she has directed the Low VisionServices Department, overseeing identification of hundreds of severely vision impaired children in medical and financial need of specialized care each year.
 She now serves as Vice President of the I Can See Now program, working to help vision-impaired children maximize their remaining sight with vision-assistive technology.

 Chief Operating Officer

-In her dual role as Director of the Children's Eye Care Network and Vice President of Finance and Administration, Gwen C. Hughes's responsibilities include managing eye care follow-up for approximately 30,000 children referred to Sight Savers America each year and overseeing fiscal and administrative operations.
+As Chief Operating Officer, Gwen C. Hughes's responsibilities include managing eye care follow-up for approximately 45,000 children referred to Sight Savers America each year, as well as overseeing fiscal and administrative operations.
 Before joining Sight Savers America in 2006, Gwen coordinated programs and operations at an Atlanta area public foundation.
 She has over 15 years experience in the nonprofit field.
 Gwen is a graduate of the University of Alabama at Birmingham.